 Retaking the Exam

-Jill retook the Tasting portion in 2019 without telling any friends or family.
+Jill retook the tasting portion in 2019 without telling any friends or family.
 Having her exam results invalidated and her certification revoked was one of the most demoralizing things she’d ever encountered.
-Without staying for the ceremony, Jill simply took the test and went back to Chicago, receiving a phone call notifying her of her success the following day.
-To her, it wasn’t an achievement as she had already passed the exams and had already become a Master Sommelier the previous year.
-This was just a formality to have her certification rightfully returned and recognized.
+Without staying for the ceremony, Jill took the test and returned to Chicago, receiving a phone call notifying her of her success the following day.
+To her, it wasn’t an achievement as she had already passed the exams and had already become a master sommelier the previous year.
+The process was just a formality to have her certification rightfully returned and recognized.

 The Introduction to SOMM TV

-Jill met Emily Wines after attempting the Tasting portion of the exam in 2017.
-She felt she needed to change the way she was practising for and approaching the exam.
-After a ‘cold call’ style message on Instagram from Jill, Emily was happy to help.
+Jill met Emily Wines after attempting the tasting portion of the exam in 2017.
+She felt she needed to change how she practised and approached the exam.
+After Jill’s ‘cold call’ style message on Instagram, Emily was happy to help.
 The two met at restaurants and ordered half glasses of wine for Jill to fine-tune her process, which Emily critiqued.

 “I think the wines in the exam are fair.
 You have to taste good wines to get good at identifying good wines.”
-Purchasing a Coravin was part of her new tasting practice.
-This allowed her to open quality bottles and revisit them days/weeks/months later.
-A much better alternative to finishing the bottle within the week or ending up pouring wine down the drain.
+Purchasing a Coravin was part of her new tasting regime, allowing her to open quality bottles and revisit them days or even months later.

 For Sauvignon Blanc Day in 2020, Emily was collaborating with SOMM TV.
 Jill was invited and introduced to Jason Wise, thus beginning her relationship with SOMM TV.

 Jill’s Features in SOMM TV